Israel-dot-com/alx-low_level_programming/0x00-hello_world/README.md

-Hello, Im learning how to write scripts to run C
+Hello, Im learning how to write scripts to run C\n i am learning about the preprocessor and compiler